-Safety Hazard

-Identification

-Safety Risk Assessment Safety Risk Mitigation
+Safety Hazard Identification Safety Risk Assessment Safety Risk Mitigation

 The implementation of the SRM component of the SMS will be carried out over the course of the next year.
-The SRM components will be implemented through a program of improvement during which the SRM processes will be implemented, reviewed, evaluated and revised, as necessary, to ensure the SRM processes are achieving the intended safety objectives as the processes are fully incorporated into RRT's SOPs.
+The SRM components will be implemented through a program of improvement during which the SRM processes will be implemented, reviewed, evaluated, and revised, as necessary, to ensure the SRM processes are achieving the intended safety objectives as the processes are fully incorporated into RRT's SOPs.

 The SRM is focused on implementing and improving actionable strategies that RRT has undertaken to identify, assess and mitigate risk.
 The creation of a Risk Register provides an accessible resource for documenting the SRM process, tracking the identified risks, and documenting the effectiveness of mitigation strategies in meeting defined safety objectives and performance measures.
-The draft Risk Register is presented in Figure 4.